0x5ubt13/enumeraga/README.md

 ## Disclaimer

-This tool has to run as `root`, and despite my nickname, it's not a precisely subtle tool; on the contrary, it will create a ton of noise.
+This tool has to run as `root`, and despite my nickname, it's not precisely a subtle tool!
+Contrarily, it will create a ton of noise.
 Given its aggressive nature, please ensure you know what you're doing before launching it, and of course double-check you have absolute permission to enumerate your target(s).

+## Similar tools out there

+I am aware other enumeration tools exist, but this one aims to be very fast and concise.
+So far by the current testing times, Enumeraga is able to run its core logic in about 20 to 60 seconds per host, depending on the number of ports open.

+Enumeraga's bottleneck is clearly identified at the port sweeping phase.
+Once that's out the way the rest of logic gets triggered almost instantly, grouping up several ports in their respective protocols and targeting protocols for enumeration instead.

+If you have new ideas to implement in this tool or have any feedback please reach out!

 ## The name